Bullying in schools

 - Repeated signs of bruising and injuries

-If you think your child might be a bully, it is important to recognise this and help them to deal with it.
+If you think your child is displaying bullying behaviour, it is important to recognise this and help them to deal with it.
 You should talk to the class teacher about this bullying behaviour and how it could be changed.

 If you are told that your child might be bullying somebody, it is important to react appropriately.
-Try not to immediately dismiss the allegation, nor immediately punish your child.
+Try not to immediately dismiss the allegation, or immediately punish your child.

 Instead, you should establish the facts of what happened and, if bullying has occurred, work with the teacher to: